 Cool, and cut into squares.
 I wrap in plastic after it's room temp.
 Another way to freeze would be to freeze the separated squares on parchment paper and then put into a big container to keep in the freezer.

 Obviously you can use all different variations of this depending on what your family loves.

-Easy to pull out for a hot, easy, fast & nutritious breakfast!
+These are both so easy for a hot, easy, fast and nutritious breakfast!

 First, this cookbook has become a favorite, even now that I'm no longer on the Whole 30 diet.
 I've made a lot of the recipes and they all turn out great, but my favorite right now is the “Bistro Breakfast Salad” — such a unique and delicious breakfast!
 And look how close my dish turned out to the cookbook picture. 🙂